rubygems/rfcs/text/0000-ownership-transfer.md

 # Summary

 gem owner -a/r command is used to add or remove owners by an email.
 We will add options for adding/removing gem owners via Web UI.
-Additionally, we will make owner add/remove events notifiable, i.e. users can opt-in to receive email notification about ownership changes of a gem.
+Additionally, we will make owner add/remove events notifiable, i.e. owners can opt-in to receive email notification about ownership changes of a gem.

 We will also add a new flow for ownership transfers.
-Any gem owner `looking for maintainers` will be able to create `ownership request`.
-Any user can make an `ownership application` for any gem with less than 100,000 downloads and older than 12 months updated at time or gems which are marked as looking for maintainers.
+Any gem owner will be able to create `ownership request`.
+Any user can make an `ownership application` for any gem with less than 100,000 downloads and older than 12 months updated at time or gems which have associated `ownership request`.
 When a gem owner approves an `ownership application`, the requester would be added as an owner to the gem.
 These `ownership requests` will be searchable and listed on a site wide link.

 # Motivation